 There’s much to love about this 4.4-mile loop hike to and beyond White Rock Falls, including rock scrambles, a waterfall and scenic overlooks.

 Get up close to the 30-foot-tall tumbling falls, then take your boots off to revel in the gloriously refreshing waterfall basin.
 Ah, delightful.

-Less than .5-miles past the falls, a rocky overlook wows with panoramic views.
-At the 2.7-mile mark, the Slacks Overlook awaits with far-reaching vistas.
+Less than 0.5-miles past the falls is an overlook boasts big views.
+At the 2.7-mile mark, the Slacks Overlook awaits with a picnic table for a lunch break.

 The Dripping Rock South hike originates across the Blue Ridge Parkway from the Dripping Rock parking area (more a pull-out than a parking lot).

 The 2.8-mile out-and-back hike guides hikers along a wooded southbound section of the Appalachian Trail.
 Plan to be wowed by two scenic overlooks.